Direct Line magazine

 Remove tar and sap using a clay bar

-To remove the most stubborn stains on paintwork, tackle them using a clay bar.
-This is pretty much what it sounds like – a lump of clay-like material.
 When you run this over paint, often with water or a special lubricant, it harmlessly lifts away nasty deposits from the paint.
 It’s a surprisingly easy job, and will leave the surface feeling mirror-smooth.

 Touch up any chips

-This is the time to touch up any chips in the paintwork.
 A franchised car dealer will be able to sell you a special touch-up paint kit, which will be matched to your car’s colour and is easy to apply.
-By sealing in the metalwork that’s been exposed by stone chips, you’ll prevent corrosion.
+By sealing in the metalwork that’s been exposed by chips, you’ll prevent corrosion from happening during tricky weather.

 Mix elbow grease and polish for great results

-Apply a wheel wax to give your wheels a chance of emerging from winter with their gleam intact
+Apply a wheel wax to give your wheels a chance of emerging from winter with their gleam intact.

 Apply a paint sealant or wax